rubenerd/rubenerd.com/content/post/2016/and-youre-gonna-hear-me-roar.markdown

 ---
 Katy Perry:

-> And you're gonna hear me roarrrr!
+> And you're gonna hear me roar!
 > Whoa-oh-oh-oh-oh-oh-oh-oh
 > Whoa-oh-oh-oh-oh-oh-oh-oh
 > Whoa-oh-oh-oh-oh-oh-oh-oh
-?
-You're gonna hear me roaarrrr!
+> You're gonna hear me roar!

 That's not what a roar sounds like.